QuangThienLamData/MoMo_Project/README.md

 - Use python to process raw data and convert data into a consistent format (Momo_project_datacleaning).
 - Import cleaned data into MSSQL SERVER for data modeling (data_modeling).
 - Conduct an in-depth analysis of MoMo's top-up business (Momo_project_DA).
-- Conduct user segmentation based on RFM method with k-means clustering algorithm.
+- Conduct user segmentation based on RFM method with k-means clustering algorithm (Momo_RFM).
 - Import data from MSSQL SERVER to PowerBI to create perfromance-tracking dashboard.
 # Data cleaning
 - Users table